tytydraco/yessleep/out/My_neighbor_always_had_the_best_Halloween_decorations_One_of_them_seemed_a_little_too_real.md

 A thud.
 More footsteps.
 I wasn’t too far from home now.
 Just beyond the old vacant strip mall.
 My heart was beating so loud I felt it would echo back at me too.
 As I hurried my pace, the footsteps matched my own.
 A cold sweat broke out on my back as I began to run.

 Behind the strip mall, into the alley.
 It was darker back here, but quicker to get home.
 A trade-off of sorts.
-A clatter behind me.
+The wind gusted, clouds settled over the moon, shrouding the night in darkness.
+A clatter behind me set my nerves into overdrive.
 This was it.
-I was going to die in this alley.
-I knew it.
+I was going to die in this alley, I knew it.
 I tried to go faster, almost tripping myself in the process, and as much as I wanted to see who it was, I told myself to just keep going.
 Don’t look behind.
 Keep going.
 I turned the corner by Mike’s house, whose car was still gone, and made my way to the front.
 I could see my door.
 I could also almost feel the breath of my pursuer on my neck.

 I turned and almost froze in place.
 Skinny John was gone.
 Not moved.
 Not fallen over.
 Gone.
-The roof was empty.
+The roof was empty, the trees swaying behind the vacant spot where he had sat for a month.
 My breath caught and I choked back a sob.
 It was true, it was all true.
 I felt a hand on my back.
 I braced myself to fight.

 And then, a flash from the left.
 A flutter of cloth, grey skin, a fedora.
 I turned the other way to see a hulking, wide, thick dark shadow of a man get knocked to the ground, the glinting silver of a knife skidding across the road.
 I stumbled and went crashing down, my glasses flying into the bushes.
 Through blurry eyes I saw an impossibly tall, gaunt figure pick up the massive man in the street, and hurl him into the bushes on the other side.
 The man groaned, and I heard a snap, followed by shrieking.
 I fumbled around for my glasses but gave up quickly, and rushed through my gate to the sounds of more bones snapping like twigs.
 More howling.
 I unlocked my door and rushed inside, slammed it and locked it, and sank to the ground.
 A few moments later, only silence.